open-logic/open-logic/Readme.md

 *Open Logic* implements commonly used components in a reusable way and provide them under a permissive open source license (LGPL modified for FPGA usage, see [License.txt](./License.txt)), so the code can be used in commercial projects.

+*Open Logic* is written in VHDL but can also be used from System Verilog easily.

 Browse the [**Entity List**](./doc/EntityList.md) to see what is available.

 Maintainer: [obruendl](oliver.bruendler@gmx.ch)